Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

 1. Add the source files to your built .jar

-1. Add our Wildfly standalone config script [available here](https://github.com/Rookout/deployment-examples/tree/master/java-wildfly-docker-agentless/helloworld/rookout-conf)
+1. Add our Wildfly standalone config script [available here](https://github.com/Rookout/deployment-examples/tree/master/java-wildfly-docker-agentless/helloworld/rookout-conf).

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

-1. Set the Rook's agent configuration as environment variables in the Docker container
+1. Set the Rook's agent configuration as environment variables in the Docker container.

 ## Running locally